ranzlee/razorx/README.md

 ### Add a Create TODO feature

 **_Create a new `TodosForm.razor` file in `Components/Todos` and add the following code._**

+- This component represents an HTML fragment for the TODO input elements that serialize to the model's `Title` and `Description` properties.
+- This fragment will be used in the `TodosNew` and `TodosUpdateModal` components, which is why it is a separate component.
+- Any component that binds to a model must implement the `IComponentModel<T>` interface, where T is the type of model.
+- RazorX component `Id` parameters map to HTML Element `id` attributes and must be unique.
+If an `Id` is not set, RazorX will generate a unique value for the element.
+However, in many cases the `Id` will need to be a known value for htmx `hx-target` attributes or JavaScript `getElementById` operations.
+In these cases, the `Id` must be computed and assigned.
+- The `TodosForm` component uses the RazorX `Field` component for the `Title` property binding and the `MemoField` component for the `Description` property binding.
+- All RazorX components will use the assigned `{Id}-input` format for the underlying HTML input element `id`.
+- The `PropertyName` parameter is what binds the component to the model's property.
+The `PropertyName` translates to the HTML input element's `name` attribute, which is the key used for the key-value pair on form submission.
+For easier refactoring, it is recommended to use the `nameof` expression to set the `PropertyName` instead of a hard-coded string.
+- `Components/Rx` contains many pre-built components to accelerate development.
+They are separated into `Headless` and `Skinned`. `Headless` components implement structure and behavior, and `Skinned` components wrap associated `Headless` components with CSS styling.

 ```csharp
 @implements IComponentModel<TodoModel>